waywardphilosopher/lookingforwisdom/content/posts/work03-virtue-salvation.md

 +++
 categories = ["Series"]
 date = 2021-05-17T10:00:00Z
-description = ""
 draft = false
 image = "/images/haymaking.jpg"
 slug = "work03-virtue-salvation"
-summary = "Work, according to Thomas Carlyle, is a purifying fire that saves us from all vices.
+description = "Work, according to Thomas Carlyle, is a purifying fire that saves us from all vices.
 But is Carlyle right?
 And is work really a path to virtue?" tags = ["Series"] title = "The Goodness of Work: Virtue, work, and salvation (Work #3)"